-Applications are considered on a rolling basis from mid-December through the final Orientation in August, and students will be notified within a few weeks of the decision on their application.
-Students who fall below the minimum requirement on either GPA or test score will be placed on a wait list, which will be reviewed for potential admission in August.
+Applications are considered on a rolling bases from mid-December through June, and students will be notified about next steps within a few weeks of applying.
+Students not initially accepted will be placed on a waitlist, which will be reviewed for potential admission in August.

 Maintain minimum cumulative GPA that increases at the end of each academic year

 - Senior Year: 3.5

 - Graduate with 3.5 GPA